 Trusts can either be Testamentary, meaning they are created after death through a Will, or they can be “living,” which means that they are created during the client’s lifetime.
 There are many reasons to create Trusts.
 One good reason is to smooth out and speed up the transfer of property outside the state where a client lives.
 Without a Trust, a separate, ancillary probate would have to be opened in every state in which a person has property.
-Putting the out of state property into a Trust would help avoid the problem, as there would be no need to probate the property.
+Putting out-of-state property into a Trust avoids the problem, as there would be no need to probate the property.

 Trusts can also keep beneficiaries from getting an inheritance before they are responsible enough to handle the money.
 A Trust can set ages of withdrawal and can limit occasions on which beneficiaries can receive funds.

-Trusts can also reduce wealth transfer taxes and help insure that you are able to provide for future generations.
-We help clients set up marital trusts, credit-shelter trusts, life insurance trusts, and residence trusts to pass as much of their assets to their loved ones as possible.
+Trusts can also reduce wealth transfer taxes and help ensure that you are able to provide for future generations.
+We help clients set up marital trusts, disclaimer trusts, life insurance trusts, and residence trusts to pass as much of their assets to their loved ones as possible.

-We advise our clients whether or not Trusts would be a beneficial estate planning technique for them and we help them set up the trusts that we believe will best achieve their estate planning goals.
+On the other hand, Trusts are expensive to create and manage.
+We don’t use them for everybody.
+We advise our clients whether or not a Trust is a beneficial estate planning technique for specific situation and we help them set up the Trusts that we believe will best achieve their estate planning goals.

 We help surviving spouses and family members through the grief of losing a loved one.